Big Cartel vs. Etsy – A Detailed Comparison

 Neither Big Cartel nor Etsy have a built-in blogging feature.
 However, if you’re intent on continuing to use these platforms, there are workarounds.

 With Big Cartel, you can integrate with third-party apps by injecting their code into your site’s HTML.
-With Etsy, it’s a little different since they have their own website-building product called Pattern, as we mentioned earlier.
+With Etsy, it’s a little different since they have their own website-building product called Pattern.

 The best way to start a blog on Big Cartel is by adding DropInBlog to your store.
 The process is seriously easy, and it should take you no more than three minutes.
 We have a comprehensive tutorial on how to add DropInBlog to Big Cartel here.